 Extremely Accurate and Affordable K-9 Bed Bug Inspections

 in the San Francisco Bay Area & the Big Valley

 In the early stages of infestation, bed bugs and their nymphs can be virtually impossible to see.
 To say the least, it’s unnerving to suspect you have bed bugs but not be able to verify their existence.

 A thorough K-9 inspection can provide you peace of mind by detecting the presence of bed bugs and the extent of their infestation.
 Studies show that canines are 90 to 95% effective in locating bed bugs and our dog, a friendly Beagle named Megan, or one of our other three scent detecting K-9’s, typically takes less than 30 minutes to investigate your home.
 Our K-9 inspection is quick, easy to schedule, and low-cost.
-We offer K-9 inspections for $150.00 with a minimal surcharge for inspections in San Francisco.
+We offer K-9 inspections for as little as $180.00 with a minimal surcharge for inspections in San Francisco.
 Click here for a University of Florida canine study showing K-9 effectiveness.

 Call (844)-416-4999 now to set up an appointment for one of our bed bug-sniffing dogs to visit your San Francisco home.
 We will provide you with a personal quote and our famous rapid response, and learn about our low-cost solution with a one-year conditional warranty.

 Megan, a Beagle, weighs only 18 pounds.
 She is our premier bed bug-sniffing dog for our San Francisco-area service.
 She was trained at Ironheart High Performance Working Dogs, LLC in Shawnee, Kansas.
 Ironheart is one of only two K9 detector training centers in the United States, nationally accredited by The National Entomology Scent Detection Canine Association (NESDCA).

 According to Matt Skogen, the owner and Director of Training for Ironheart High Performance Working Dogs, training a bed bug detector dog is one of the most difficult detector dogs to train.
 It requires months of daily training, but their positive training methods coupled with many years of experience have produced excellent results all across the nation.